Php-Ninja-Dev/phpninja-backup-to-dropbox/README.md

 Php Ninja Backup & Dropbox is licensed under the [MIT License](link-to-license).
 Feel free to use, modify, and distribute the code as per the terms specified in the license.

 ---

-Feel free to enrich the readme with relevant images, GIFs, and more detailed explanations based on your specific project.
-Adding a table of contents, installation steps, troubleshooting tips, and other relevant sections can further enhance the user experience and make your project's readme more informative and appealing.